-In August 2023, our Board of Directors approved a \$ 1.0 billion share repurchase program (the "August 2023 Share Repurchase Program"), which replaced all existing share repurchase programs at that time.
+In August 2023, our Board of Directors approved a \$1.0 billion share repurchase program (the "August 2023 Share Repurchase Program"), which replaced all existing share repurchase programs at that time.
 The August 2023 Share Repurchase Program authorized us to repurchase common stock in the open market or through privately negotiated transactions.
 Privately negotiated repurchases from REH Company were also authorized under this share repurchase program, subject to REH Company's interest in selling its shares and other limitations.
 As of March 31, 2024, we had remaining authorization to repurchase up to \$510.3 million under the August 2023 Share Repurchase Program.

-On April 1, 2024, we repurchased 5,000,000 shares of our outstanding common stock from REH Company in a privately negotiated transaction under the August 2023 Share Repurchase Program and pursuant to the Stock Purchase Agreement, dated April 1, 2024 (the "April 2024 Stock Purchase Agreement"), between us and REH Company.
-The price paid under the April Stock Purchase Agreement was \$ 59.22 per share resulting in an aggregate purchase price of \$296.1 million.
+On April 1, 2024, we repurchased 5,000,000 shares of our outstanding common stock from REH Company ("REH Company" and together with its affiliate REH Advisors Inc., "REH") in a privately negotiated transaction under the share repurchase program approved by our Board of Directors in August 2023 (the "August 2023 Share Repurchase Program") and pursuant to the Stock Purchase Agreement, dated April 1, 2024 (the "April 2024 Stock Purchase Agreement"), between us and REH Company.
+The price paid under the April 2024 Stock Purchase Agreement was \$59.22 per share resulting in an aggregate purchase price of \$296.1 million.
 The purchase price was funded with cash on hand.
-As of May 7, 2024, we had repurchased \$ 785.8 million under the August 2023 Share Repurchase Program.
+As of May 7, 2024, we had repurchased \$785.8 million under the August 2023 Share Repurchase Program.

-On May 7, 2024, our Board of Directors approved a new \$ 1.0 billion share repurchase program (the "May 2024 Share Repurchase Program"), which replaced all existing share repurchase programs, including the approximately \$214.2 million remaining under the August 2023 Share Repurchase Program.
+On May 7, 2024, our Board of Directors approved a new \$1.0 billion share repurchase program (the "May 2024 Share Repurchase Program"), which replaced all existing share repurchase programs, including the approximately \$214.2 million remaining under the August 2023 Share Repurchase Program.
 The May 2024 Share Repurchase Program authorizes us to repurchase common stock in the open market or through privately negotiated transactions.
-Privately negotiated repurchases from REH Company are also authorized under the May 2024 Share Repurchase Program, subject to REH Company's interest in selling its shares and other limitations.
-The timing and amount of share repurchases, including those from REH Company, will depend on market conditions and corporate, tax, regulatory and other relevant considerations.
+Privately negotiated repurchases from REH Company are also authorized under the May 2024 Share Repurchase Program, subject to REH Company's REH's interest in selling its shares and other limitations.
+The timing and amount of share repurchases, including those from REH, Company, will depend on market conditions and corporate, tax, regulatory and other relevant considerations.
 In addition, we are authorized by our Board of Directors to repurchase shares in an amount sufficient to offset shares issued under our compensation programs.
 The May 2024 Share Repurchase Program may be discontinued at any time by our Board of Directors.